-The summer holidays can be tricky for those juggling a career with parenting.
-At this time especially, dependable childcare is integral to keeping family life on an even keel.
-As a working parent, I know childcare can be expensive – sometimes it can feel like you’re working simply to pay for that alone.
-The good news is, if you pay for childcare, you could be saving thousands each year by signing up to a Government scheme.
+Childcare can be expensive – sometimes it can feel like you’re working simply to pay for that alone.
+The good news is, even as a contractor or consultant, if you pay for childcare, you could be saving thousands each year by signing up to a Government scheme.

-I’ve found that many of our clients were unaware that they could be benefiting from either the Childcare Voucher Scheme or the Tax-Free Childcare Scheme shortly set to replace it.
+May contractors and consultants are unaware that they could be benefiting from either the Childcare Voucher Scheme or the Tax-Free Childcare Scheme shortly set to replace it.
 These schemes aren’t widely publicised or understood, and are often wrongly written off as permanent employee benefits.
-They were surprised to know that any contractor, consultant or freelancer employed by their own limited company can qualify and take advantage of the valuable tax breaks offered.
+Many are surprised to know that any contractor, consultant or freelancer employed by their own limited company can qualify and take advantage of the valuable tax breaks offered.

 So, here’s a quick guide to making the most of the schemes.

-Childcare Vouchers are one of the schemes currently provided by the Government to help out with approved childcare costs – I use them myself and would struggle to make childcare affordable without them.
+Childcare Vouchers are one of the schemes currently provided by the Government to help out with approved childcare costs.
 The scheme operates through employers and allows you to pay towards your childcare from your pre-tax salary.
 Contractors and freelancers with children under 16 can save themselves a significant amount of tax and National Insurance contributions by running the scheme through their own limited company.

 Once you’re a part of the scheme and so long as you satisfy HMRC’s eligibility criteria, you can claim up to a value of £55 per week (£243 per month).
 This allowance is per parent and does not depend on the number of children in the household.
 So, two working parents could qualify for £486 per month in tax-free childcare.